-While cleaning coins is not recommended, if you feel you must clean your coins then follow the steps described below to minimize the risk of damaging them.
+While cleaning coins is not recommended, if you feel you must clean your coins then please follow the steps described below to minimize the risk of damaging them.
 Never use metal polish or acid dip to clean your coins!
 Using these chemicals will cause abrasions or chemical reactions with the metal which will permanently damage your coin.
 This damage can never be fixed or undone.

 Why Do We Need to Clean Coins?

 One of the only times that you would ever want to clean coins would be if you were helping a young coin collector begin a coin collection from circulating coins.
 Circulating coins can be filthy and carry germs, and this is the only instance in which a beginning coin collector should clean coins.

 WARNING: Never clean old coins you have found or inherited!